defano/wyldcard/README.md

 `click`    | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.
 `drag`     | Drags the mouse from one point to another while optionally holding down one or more modifier keys; `drag from "35,70" to "200,180" with shiftKey`
 `sort`     | Sorts the `lines` or `items` of a container based on value or expression using the syntax `sort [[the] {items | lines} of] <container> [{{ascending | descending} | by <expression>}]` For example, `sort field id 0` or `sort the items of myContainer descending` or `sort lines of myField by the third character of each`.
 In the last syntax form, a local variable called `each` is implicitly declared and contains the chunk (the line or item) that is being compared.
+`hide`     | Makes a part invisible on the card, for example `hide button id 0` (has the same effect of setting the `visible` property of the part to false, i.e., `set the visible of button id 0 to false`)
+`show`     | Makes a part visible on the card, for example `show button "My Button"`.

 ## Functions